Galveston, Texas - home to the deadliest storm in U.S. history - welcomes thrill seekers this spooky season.

 I once doubted the haunted nature of Galveston.
 Surely, ghosts don’t roam island streets and hotel hallways.
 All that changed one recent afternoon during lunch at what is now the Grand Galvez.
 While among some writers and some hotel staff, I noticed the knife on my bread plate vibrating out of control.
 I checked for shaking legs under the table.
 Nope.
 I checked overhead to see if the fan could cause this movement.
 Nope.
 And, our conversation at the time centered around the haunted stories that abound at this site.
 So, now I’m a believer.

 Whether you’re a doubter, believer or someone on the fence, it’s the season for thrills and chills in Galveston.
 The island’s ghostly history makes it one of the top destinations in the country for “haunted” travel.
-Chief among them is the island’s 110-year-old Grand Galvez, which has been featured on the Travel Channel’s Ghost Stories and on the Discovery Channel’s Ghost Lab for its paranormal significance.
+Chief among them is the island’s historic Grand Galvez, which has been featured on the Travel Channel’s Ghost Stories and on the Discovery Channel’s Ghost Lab for its paranormal significance.

 The hotel, which offers special ghost tours during October, is said to be haunted by a “Ghost Bride” who reportedly has been seen in room 501 and in the hotel’s west turret.
 Legend has it that the bride hanged herself in the west turret during the mid-1900s after hearing reports that her fiancé had died at sea.
 Tragically, her fiancé eventually returned to the hotel looking forward to a marriage that would never be.